Holofox/holofox.ru/content/en/apps/privacy/guess-anime-hero.md

 ---
 title: "Guess anime hero"
-date: 2022-05-15
+date: 2024-11-15
 description: ""
 showAuthor: false
 ---

 ## Privacy Policy

-Holofox built the Guess anime hero app as a Free app.
-This SERVICE is provided by Holofox at no cost and is intended for use as is.
+Danil Abdrafikov built the Guess anime hero app as a Free app.
+This SERVICE is provided by Danil Abdrafikov at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.